tonderaikawere/toyland/public/legal/privacy_notice_for_kids.md

 ### Amendment Clause 15.21

 This policy section was formally revised to expand operational guidelines.
 All transactions and platform usage governed under this clause conform strictly to international retail customer safety acts.

+### Amendment Clause 16.21

+This policy section was formally revised to expand operational guidelines.
+All transactions and platform usage governed under this clause conform strictly to international retail customer safety acts.